MINI MERTIL: An Introduction to

 Multiple licences for a group can be purchased at the same time.
 If you have a number of staff members who wish to complete the course you can click ‘Group Purchase’ below and add multiple users (up to 20.
 For >20 please contact us for additional discounts).
 Once the purchase is complete you will be able to add the individual users to the group, giving them individual account access to the MERTIL online learning course.

 Further discounted prices apply for workforce groups.
-25% discount for Aboriginal & Torres Strait Islander peoples, practitioners & organisations.
+Aboriginal & Torres Strait Islander peoples (individuals, practitioners & organisations) receive a 25% discount.
 (Conditions apply)

 *Access to the course and the library is for 3 months.